Nigerian information minister: 'This government does not violate anybody's right' | DW | 29.01.2020

 The problems in the unit were known to the government.
 It was disbanded and then later reconstituted, but the results of the investigation were never made public.
 Mohammad rejected the idea that the government had "covered up damaging evidence" but still did not explain what happened to the report.

-When confronted with human rights violations, the Buhari government has pointed to the now-decade-old conflict with the Islamist insurgent Boko Haram to explain the situtation in the country.
+When confronted with human rights violations, the Buhari government has pointed to the now-decade-old conflict with the Islamist insurgent Boko Haram to explain the situation in the country.

 "Nigeria has been locked in a war of attrition with Boko Haram for almost a decade.
 And even then the military has been very careful to ensure that as much as possible, rights are not violated," the minister argued.

-The UN has decribed rights violations in Nigeria as being of "extreme concern... an injustice pressure cooker... with warning signs flashing bright red."
+The UN has described rights violations in Nigeria as being of "extreme concern... an injustice pressure cooker... with warning signs flashing bright red."

 Mohammad who oversees the information portfolio for Buhari's government says that "when it comes to freedom of the press we are doing extremely well."